molded-parts-boss-design

 To ensure their durability and longevity, it’s important to design a fillet with a specific minimum radius value at the tip of a boss.
 This radius will help to reduce stress.

-8. Chamfer at the top of Boss
+8. Chamfer at the Top of Boss

 9. Wall Thickness of Boss

-The ideal Boss wall thickness should be about 60 percent of the nominal wall to prevent sinking issues.
+The ideal injection molding Boss wall thickness should be about 60 percent of the nominal wall to prevent sinking issues.
 Exceeding this thickness can lead to voids, sink marks, and longer cycle times.
 However, if the boss is in a non-visible area, you can increase the wall thickness to increase higher stresses from self-tapping screws.

 wall thickness of boss